 Another Way to Break the Anger Habit

 I ask clients to think more about what they are trying to accomplish.
 I help them learn to slow down, to watch and identify the issues or problems they are trying to control each time they get angry.
 I teach them to master their anger by using their intelligence and strengths to find better ways to solve their problems and get their needs met.

 Step by step, you will learn how to better watch and manage your thoughts, feelings, and behavior, and to use your intelligence and sensitivity to solve problems.
 In the process I hope you will find strength, calm, and freedom.

 If this appeals to you, I hope you’ll consider working with me to solve your anger habit.

-I offer individual and group options and my rates are very competitive with therapists in my area.
-Schedule a free consultation with me at (805) 728-7288, or contact me via this website.
-My office at Main Street Counseling Group is in Ventura, Calif., and you can learn more about me on this website.
+We offer individual and group options and our rates are very competitive with therapists in our area.
+Schedule a free consultation with one of our therapists at (805) 648-2805, or contact us via this website.